top of page

 • No upfront cost for the community organisation.

-• Solar provider (HECE) provides soft loan to the community organisation to enable then to purchase the PV system.
+• Solar provider (HECE) provides soft loan to the community organisation, enabling them to purchase the PV system.

 • Community organisation owns the equipment.